BioArc: Discovering Optimal Neural Architectures for Biological Foundation Models: Experiment

 \subsection{Main Results}

-In this section, we wish to answer RQ1, RQ2 and RQ3. \textbf{For RQ1}, we observe the following. \textbf{First, architectures discovered by \our are highly competitive, often outperforming larger, pretrained models with much smaller model size.} As detailed in Table~\ref{table:DNA-results}, our models achieve superior performance across all DNA-related tasks, in some cases by a substantial margin.
-For the protein-centric tasks in Table~\ref{table:Protein-results}, our results reveal a clear divide. \our-discovered models excel on sequence-level tasks like Solubility and HumanPPI, outperforming larger counterparts.
-We attribute our success on sequence-function tasks to task-specific inductive bias: our hybrid topologies adapt to the intrinsic signal density, maximizing data efficiency.
-Conversely, the gap on structural tasks stems from Pretraining Scale and Spatial Inductive Bias (further discussed in RQ2).
-Structural inference requires vast evolutionary memorization, which is limited by our subset training.
-Furthermore, structure prediction relies on relative distances.
-The superiority of the small ESM-2 over the larger ProtBERT highlights the necessity of Rotary Positional Embeddings (RoPE)~\citep{su2023roformerenhancedtransformerrotary}.
-Our reliance on absolute positioning lacks this spatial prior, creating a performance ceiling. \textbf{This highlights a key principle for biology model design that optimal architecture depends on the nature of the task.} For those demanding intricate feature extraction from the sequence itself, a specialized architecture is key.
+In this section, we address RQ1, RQ2 and RQ3. \textbf{For RQ1}, we observe the following. \textbf{First, architectures discovered by \our are highly competitive, often outperforming larger, pretrained models with much smaller model size.} As detailed in Table~\ref{table:DNA-results}, \our models \textbf{achieve superior performance across all DNA tasks}, in some cases by a substantial margin. \textbf{For the protein tasks} in Table~\ref{table:Protein-results}, we disentangle architecture from pretraining budget through a controlled comparison in which \our 8M and a reimplemented ESM-2 8M are pretrained under \emph{identical} conditions (full UniRef50, 50K steps), making architecture the only variable. \textbf{Under this matched setting, \our 8M outperforms ESM-2 8M on all six PEER tasks, including the structural Fold task (20.75 vs.\ 18.25).} This indicates that the apparent weakness of compact models on structural tasks is \emph{not} an architectural ceiling but a consequence of pretraining scale: the residual gap to the released ESM-2 8M (Fold 22.14) tracks its $\sim$10$\times$ larger pretraining budget (full UniRef50, 500K steps, 32$\times$A100 vs.\ 50K steps, 4$\times$A100).
+We attribute \our's advantage to task-specific inductive bias: its hybrid topology adapts to the intrinsic signal density of biological sequences, maximizing data efficiency under a fixed budget, as further evidenced by its consistently lower pretraining loss at every checkpoint (Appendix~\ref{appendix:protein results}). \textbf{The difference in performance highlights a key principle for biology model design that optimal architecture depends on the nature of the task.} For those demanding intricate feature extraction from the sequence itself, a specialized architecture is key.
 For others that rely on vast, implicit priors learned from data at scale, massive pretraining is essential.

 [1]{{\textbf{#1}}} [1]{\underline{#1}}